ajeeth-b/Billing-Software/README.md

 # Billing-Software
-A software requirement given by [Fuzetech solutions](www.fuzetechsolutions.epizy.com) to ease the billing the lodge.
+A freelanced project given by [Fuzetech solutions](www.fuzetechsolutions.epizy.com) to ease the billing the lodge.

 This is desktop application developed using Python-Flask.